keesey/phylopic/packages/phylopic-publish/README.md

 yarn heal
 ```

-### Client
+### CLI

-The _PhyloPic_ client is a way to perform some maintenance and editing tasks.
+The _PhyloPic_ Command Line Interface is a way to perform some maintenance and editing tasks.
 To start it, run:

 ```sh
 yarn cli